 For the 2001-2002 school year, QED estimates that U.S. public schools will purchase 311,896 to 447,994 Macs compared to 203,808 to 270,500 Dell systems and 118,427 to 215,705 Compaq units.

-In June of 2000, Apple claimed dominance in the market citing numbers provided by International Data Corp.
+Apple claimed dominance in the market citing numbers provided by International Data Corp.
 That report said that Apple captured 26 percent of the U.S. education market and 14 percent of the worldwide education market.

 Jeanne Hayes, president of QED, admitted that tracking such figures can be a “tricky subject,” and said that their research from last year (2000-2001) did show Dell as the leader.
 Certainly, Dell is the leader among Windows-based suppliers of hardware when one looks at “intent to purchase for the 2000-2001 school year,” she said.